 Sometime around 1700 BCE the cairn was destroyed, and the standing stones - with the exception of the recumbent stone and one flanking stone - were chopped down to create a level site.

 A stone wall was then erected over the remainder of the standing stones and the bank to create a cremation cemetery.
-Within the circle was a ring cairn containing 3 burials.
+Within the circle was a ring cairn containing three burials.

-About 7 miles away is Memsie Cairn burial site.
+About seven miles away is Memsie Cairn burial site.

 About Berrybrae Stone Circle

 Address: Crimond, Aberdeenshire, Scotland

 Location: On a minor road just south of the A90, west of Crimond.
 The circle is in a stand of trees at the north-west corner of a minor road junction.

 Photo Credit: Anne Burgess, licensed for reuse under the Creative Commons Licence